Revolgy-Business-Solutions/CodeCon-2019/README.md

 ### Gitlab repository

-All our application code and pipeline configuration will be of course stored in gitlab repository.
+All our application code and pipeline configuration will be stored in gitlab repository.